 The Roles section may only be accessed by the supervisor — the person who has registered your organization with Pyrus — and the users to whom the supervisor granted the right to Change Roles.

 Roles can be used to configure workflows.
 When assigning responsibility for a task at a specific stage, you can chose either a user or a role:

 You can create an unlimited number of roles within your organization.

 To create a role, click New Role in the Roles Section of the User Management page.
 Enter the role name, then click Save.

 Select which employees from the list you want to designate to the role.
 If you want to add several users to the role, click Bulk add users and paste their emails there.

 Now you can use this role for configuring forms and workflows, and request role approval within the tasks.

 Companies change and evolve.
-When employees are transferred to other posts or the company structure shifts, it may be necessary to update the list of role participants, or to perhaps delete a role.
+When employees are transferred to other posts or the company structure shifts, it it will likely be necessary to update the list of role participants, or to perhaps delete a role entirely.

 Note: if you delete a role, you can’t undo it.